faucetsdn/daq/docs/device_specs.md

 ## Device Descriptions

 Device descriptions are simple text files indexed by MAC address included in generated reports.
 Located by default in directory
 <code>local/site/mac_addrs/<em>macaddressXX</em>/aux</code>,
 they are copied unmodified into the report.
 See [`resources/test_site/mac_addrs/3c5ab41e8f0a/aux/snake.txt`](../resources/test_site/mac_addrs/3c5ab41e8f0a/aux/snake.txt) for an example.
 The base site directory (`local/site`) is configurable by the `site_path` config parameter.

+More on site_path configurations: [Site wide configurations](site_path.md)

 ## Device Groupings